pd0wm/nn-morse/README.md

-# Neural Network morse decoder
+# Decode morse code using a neural network
 Use a neural network to decode morse code!
 The input is preprocessed by taking the FFT in 20 ms windows.
 These inputs go into a few dense layers followed by an LSTM.
 The network does not use time based convolutions on the input, so it can be used in a streaming fashion before all the audio is available.